yosbelms/getjs/readme.md

 In ~14Kb (unminified and uncompressed) Aryn makes possible to consume previous paradigms to take advantage of the huge JavaScript ecosystem.
 It also brings CSP (Communicating Sequential Processes) to JavaScript as a programming idiom.

-Examples of how Aryn allows you to reuse Prmised-based libraries such as jQuery:
+Examples of how Aryn allows you to reuse Prmise-based libraries such as jQuery:

 **DOM events**
 ```js